 Some of These Things Are Not Like the Other:

 As you can see, there are slight differences between the format of the data provided by the AGSL and the GIA.
-In addition, while the measurements are similar, they are also dramatically different.
+While the measurements are similar, they are also dramatically different.

 AGS vs GIA Methods of Measuring Diamonds:

 In that case, the star facet length measurement also has a potential variance of as much as 2.5%.
-Under those conditions, the proportions provided by the GIA are practically useless for the purpose of estimating light performance.
+Under those conditions, the GIA's proportions are practically useless for estimating light performance.

 AGS vs GIA Methods for Measuring LGF:

-Another thing to be aware of is that the AGS vs GIA measure the lower facets differently.
+Another thing to be aware of is that the AGS vs. GIA measures the lower facets differently.
 As a matter of fact, they measure the LGF using dramatically different methods!

-While the GIA measures lower girdle length by radius because that way independent gemologists can measure it using a table gauge if the diamond is mounted.
-Or, if they do not have access to computerized proportions analysis.
+While the GIA measures lower girdle length by radius because independent gemologists can measure it using a table gauge if the diamond is mounted.
+Or if they do not have access to computerized proportions analysis.